bd-j/forcepho/demo/demo_mosaic/readme.md

 ## `mosaic_make_dithers.py`

-This script uses GalSim to make (noisy) images of two galaxies in a single band, with subpixel offsets corresponding to dithers.
+This script uses GalSim to make (noisy) images of two galaxies in a single band, with sub-pixel offsets corresponding to dithers.
 The PSF is modeled as a single, symmetric Gaussian.
 The noise is modeled as draws from an iid Gaussian in each pixel.
 Adjustable parameters in this script include the fluxes, half-light radii and Sersic parameters of each galaxy, as well as the separation between the